A Control Function Framework for Mitigating Position Bias in Learning to Rank Systems

 \subsection{Experimental setup}

 \textbf{Datasets and evaluation metrics.} We use three widely used benchmark datasets for LTR: Yahoo!
-Learning to Rank Challenge (C14B)~\cite{chapelle-pmlr11} , MSLR-WEB10k~\cite{qin-arXiv13} , and Istella-S~\cite{lucchese-sigir16}.
-We provide detailed descriptions of the three datasets in Appendix~\ref{datasets_details}.
-We evaluate all methods using Expected Reciprocal Rank (ERR) and Normalized Discounted Cumulative Gain (NDCG), denoted as $ERR@p$ and $NDCG@p$, where $p$ is the rank position up to which the performance of a ranked list is evaluated.
+Learning to Rank Challenge (C14B)~\cite{chapelle-pmlr11}, MSLR-WEB10k~\cite{qin-arXiv13}, and Istella-S~\cite{lucchese-sigir16}.
+Table~\ref{tab:dataset_description} provides a detailed overview of the datasets.
+We evaluate all methods using Expected Reciprocal Rank (ERR) and Normalized Discounted Cumulative Gain (NDCG), denoted as $ERR@p$ and $NDCG@p$, where $p$ is the evaluation cutoff.